 - Aurora Hostel – top pick for solo travellers

 1. Hobu Hostel (homely oasis)

 It’s always good to kick start with a stylish hostel that focuses heavily on co-working and co-living spaces.

-Hobu Hostel is an oasis for travellers and the only 5 star hostel in Bogota.
+Hobu Hostel is an oasis for travellers in Bogota.
 Therefore, it is on top of the list for best places to stay in Bogota.

 This is a top choice for digital nomads that are in need of cosy workspaces and top-notch WiFi.

 In a city that is still fighting off a reputation as being unsafe, security is a focus at Hobu Hostel Bogota.